Kasheftin/formula-parser/README.md

 That's why the validation process goes separately from the evaluation.
 And, in general, it's more strict then the evaluation itself.

 We iterate over the tokes array, and check if every token is valid.
 All the checks involve checking what the previous token is.
 We count opening/closing brackets as well.
-We have a strictly defined set of token types, that's why it's not hard to consider them all.
-For example, an operator (`±×÷^<=>`) can go only after `Number, BracketEnd, ReferenceBracketEnd, QuoteEnd, DoubleQuoteEnd`.
+There's a strictly defined set of token types, it's not hard to iterate over them all.
+For example, an operator (`±×÷^<=>&`) can go only after `Number, BracketEnd, ReferenceBracketEnd, QuoteEnd, DoubleQuoteEnd`.
 The same time, `-(+round(5.4))` might be considered as a valid formula.
 Hence,

 ````Typescript
 const operatorAllowedAfter = [